berkimbayev/kinnow/README.md

 #
-###
 ### Sci-Fi Seating
 <p>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/seating-1.jpg" alt="Seating" width="32%"/>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/seating-2.jpg" alt="Seating" width="32%"/>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/seating-3.jpg" alt="Seating" width="32%"/>
 </p>

+###
+The proprietary seating design for this theater was insired by the works of Dieter Rams and classic sci-fi movies.
+The seating's design should be futuristic so that the whole theater feels like a spaceship.
+Before the movie starts, there should be a short video that contributes to these feelings.
+During this video, all seats should recline as if the spaceship prepares to leave this planet.
+###

 <p>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/seating-4.jpg" alt="Seating" width="32%"/>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/seating-5.jpg" alt="Seating" width="32%"/>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/seating-6.jpg" alt="Seating" width="32%"/>
 </p>

-###
-The proprietary seating design for this theater was insired by the works of Dieter Rams and classic sci-fi movies.
-The seating's design should be futuristic so that the whole theater feels like a spaceship.
-Before the movie starts, there should be a short video that contributes to these feelings.
-During this video, all seats should recline as if the spaceship prepares to leave this planet.

-A 3D-model of the seating is available in the `3D Models` folder.
+A 3D-model of the seating is available in the `Models` folder.
 It was made in SketchUp.

 #
-###
 ### Overall Experience
 <p>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/20.png" alt="Experience" width="32%"/>